 - In the Custom Claim Forms list, highlight the old form.

-- Click the Reassign dropdown arrow and select the new form.
+- Click the Reassign dropdown and select the new form.

 - Click Reassign.
 A message will appear indicating how many insurance plans are affected by the reassignment.

-Import a Claim Form: To import most claim forms, you need two files: an .xml file and the background image file (.gif or .jpg).
-Some claim forms only require an .xml file.
+To import most claim forms, you need two files: an XML file and the background image file (GIF or JPG).
+Some claim forms only require an XML file.

 - On the Claim Forms window, click Import.